yogesh174/gsoc-ml4sci-tests/deeplense/common-task/README.md

 ROC curve (Receiver Operating Characteristic curve) and AUC score (Area Under the ROC Curve)

 The train set is divided in a 90:10 ratio into train and validation datasets.
-And there is a train set provided.
+And there is a test set provided.

 Validation Accuracy: 94.83% \
 Validation AUC: **0.9946**